 “How did you survive?”

 Tears, anguish, and terror clouded his face again. “…My frie- ...S-...”
 This time, the boy collapsed, cried out for a time, and lost consciousness.

 Xanenax sighed in exasperation.
 Then, he stood, looked around, and listened.
 There was no one, no thing, for miles.
 Even the woodland creatures had fled the scene of annihilation.
 The wind was just beginning to dissipate the rising clouds of smoke enough to let in short gasps of sunlight and blow ashes into the surrounding forest, blending the putrid smell of death with the fresh scent of spring.

 I cannot afford any distractions, Xanenax thought to himself.
 He began to walk away when he felt something he had almost forgotten was ever there: humanity.
 It was quiet, soft, and almost unnoticeable in the frozen-hot stillness of the emotions that Xanenax had tirelessly beaten into submission.
 But even beneath the layers of his own self-hatred, he felt it.

 Xanenax turned to look at the boy, lying in a Hæll that no child could dream of or deserve.
 He knew if he took the boy, he could not guarantee his safety, but he also knew that if he did not, the child would die.

-Moreover, on the off chance that he survives, I could forge him into a weapon.
-If he is made aware of his potential and fulfills it, he could prove useful in reclaiming the throne from Kira’thaz.
+However, on the off chance that he survives, I could forge him into a weapon.
+It will take time, but if he is made aware of his potential as a human and fulfills it, he could prove useful in reclaiming the throne from Kira’thaz.
 The demon’s sardonic smile was of curiosity and amusement, or so Xanenax told himself.
 Besides, what’s one Hæll for another?